Student Opportunities

 Participants from three specific communities – international students, student athletes, and transfer students – identify challenges affecting their peers or communities and work to address them using evidence-based approaches.
 By the end of the fellowship year, participants cultivate their own style of citizen leadership, empowering them to lead purposeful lives while making it possible for others to do the same.

 The program emphasizes the concept of flourishing and encourages students to envision ways to enhance the well-being of the UVA community through reflective activities, mentorship, and academic engagement, incorporating contemplative and ethnographic methods to drive meaningful change.
+Read more about Citizen Leaders Fellows and view the status of recent application process.

-Students can earn money while learning alongside Contemplative Sciences Center staff.
-Hourly student work is usually available across most areas of CSC work including research, programming, administration, event planning, facility operations, and communications.
 Hone a skill or learn something new while working in the Contemplative Commons with direct mentorship from staff.
 The CSC also offers benefits for student employees such as social events, free headshots, access to work-space, and other professional and personal development opportunities.

-Check back often for open student positions.
 Federal Work Study applicants are encouraged to apply.
 Open to undergraduate and graduate students, unless otherwise noted.